Rolls-Royce Merlin

-One of the most successful aircraft engines of the World War II era, some 50 versions of the Merlin were built by Rolls-Royce in Derby, Crewe and Glasgow, as well as by Ford of Britain at their Trafford Park factory, near Manchester.
-A de-rated version was also the basis of the Rolls-Royce/Rover Meteor tank engine.
-Post-war, the Merlin was largely superseded by the Rolls-Royce Griffon for military use, with most Merlin variants being designed and built for airliners and military transport aircraft.
+Some 50 versions of the Merlin were built by Rolls-Royce in Derby, Crewe, and Glasgow, as well as by Ford of Britain at their Trafford Park factory near Manchester.
 The Packard V-1650 was a version of the Merlin built in the United States.
+A de-rated version was the basis of the Rolls-Royce/Rover Meteor tank engine.
+After the war, the Merlin was largely superseded by the Rolls-Royce Griffon for military use, although new variants were designed and built for airliners and military transport aircraft.
 Production ceased in 1950 after a total of almost 150,000 engines had been delivered.

 Merlin engines remain in Royal Air Force service today with the Battle of Britain Memorial Flight, and power many restored aircraft in private ownership worldwide.